-Society: Go Red for Women
+Society: Go Red for Women focuses on mission

 Members of the American Heart Association celebrated the holiday season with a “friend-raising” cocktail party at the Northville home of St. John Providence Health System executive Janice Cosby Bridges on Thursday.
 About 100 guests enjoyed cocktails, hors d’oeuvres and the magnificent jazz music of Straight Ahead.